 The doctor—and social worker—will see you now.
-Social workers play a critical role in health care, and an anonymous $12.5 million gift will create a new BU center melding social work and public health science to improve care here and around the globe.
+Social workers play a critical role in health care, and an anonymous $12.5 million gift has created a new Boston University center melding social work and public health science to improve care here and around the globe.

-The Center for Innovation in Social Work and Health (CISWH) will be sited on the Medical Campus as part of the School of Social Work and will partner with BU’s Center for Global Health and Development (CGHD).
-It will “engage a wide group of scholars across the health professions around workable and cost-effective models that serve the broad health needs of people in the United States and abroad,” says Gail Steketee, a professor and dean of SSW.
+The Center for Innovation in Social Work & Health (CISWH), sited on BU’s Medical Campus as part of the School of Social Work (SSW), partners with BU’s Center for Global Health & Development (CGHD).
+It “engages a wide group of scholars across the health professions around workable and cost-effective models that serve the broad health needs of people in the United States and abroad,” says Gail Steketee, a professor and dean of SSW.

 Preventive medicine requires attention to influences on health like families and neighborhood circumstances, says Steketee, and “social workers understand the large picture of people’s lives—what drags down people’s health and what improves it.”

 “We know from the research data that a focus on medical care alone, no matter how cost-conscious, does not lead to healthier or happier lives for people as a whole,” she says, citing lagging American longevity and chronic disease prevention compared to other developed nations.
 “We must think differently about health care and about the equity of that care—access and quality care for everyone.”